dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

 ```

 To deploy an application, you need a database to connect it to.
-You can use the database you created in the [cloud quickstart](../getting-started/quickstart-cloud.md) or [provision](.) a new one.
+You can use the database you created in the [cloud quickstart](../getting-started/quickstart-cloud.md) or [provision](./database-management.md#provisioning-database-instances) a new one.
-Additionally, you must define [schema migrations](.) to create your application's tables.
+Additionally, you must define [schema migrations](./database-management.md#database-schema-management) to create your application's tables.

 ### Registering and Deploying Applications

 The first step in deploying an application to DBOS Cloud is registering it.
-To register an application, run the following command in your application root directory, where `database-name` is the name of a Postgres database instance you've [provisioned](.).:
+To register an application, run the following command in your application root directory, where `database-name` is the name of a Postgres database instance you've [provisioned](./database-management.md#provisioning-database-instances):

 ```
 npx dbos-cloud application register -d <database-name>